2015 PAN AMERICAN GAMES

 - Select eligible athletes to an Athlete Pool.
 Athletes in the Pool are those identified by Softball Canada as having demonstrated potential to earn a position on a current or future national team.
 At any given time, the Athlete Pool represents a ‘snapshot’ of Canadian talent in women’s softball.

 - From the Pool, select the best possible Teams for specific events.
 While some objective criteria will be used to select Teams, it is also recognized that there is a significant subjective element.
 Subjective elements include such factors as previous and current performance, experience, positional requirements, leadership and team cohesion.

 - This selection process also forms the basis for nomination of athletes for Sport Canada’s Athlete Assistance Program (carding).

 SECTION 2 – ELIGIBILITY

-To be eligible to be selected to the Athlete pool, an athlete must be in good standing with Softball Canada, a Canadian Citizen holding a Canadian passport valid up to 6 months after the Pan American Championships (that is to February, 2014), or a person eligible for Canadian Citizenship who is actively pursuing Citizenship.
+To be eligible to be selected to the Athlete pool, an athlete must be in good standing with Softball Canada, a Canadian Citizen holding a Canadian passport valid up to 6 months after the 2015 Pan American Games (January 26th, 2016) or a person eligible for Canadian Citizenship who is actively pursuing Citizenship.

 To be eligible to be selected to a Team, the athlete must meet any age requirements and citizenship requirements stipulated by the organizers of the event at which the Team will be competing.
 Athletes pursuing Citizenship must be a Canadian citizen by December 10th, 2014 or in the process of getting Canadian Citizenship.

 Once selected to the Pool or to a Team, all athletes will be expected to be training towards, or to meet the physical standards outlined in Appendix B. These standards on their own will not be used to include or exclude an athlete from consideration for the Pool or a Team, but they will be used by Softball Canada to measure and monitor an athlete’s training, progress and preparation.